cchdo/exchange/docs/common.rst

 Note the presence of quality flag column (suffixed with ``_FLAG_W``) which has the corrisponding units of nothing denoted by two commas next to each other.
 For more information on quality flags, see the :ref:`Quality Codes` section.
-White space has no meaning in the exchange format and can be included for purly asthetic reasons.
+White space MUST have no meaning in the exchange format so it may be included for purly asthetic reasons.
 The parameter and units could very easially have looked like::

   CTDPRS, CTDPRS_FLAG_W, CTDTMP, CTDSAL, CTDOXY